Skip to main content

 Research Interests:

-I have focused my research activity on indirect and direct searches of physics beyond the Standard Model.
+My research activity focuses on indirect and direct searches of physics beyond the Standard Model.
 The Standard Model of particle physics is a now well-established theory explaining how elementary particles interact and has allowed for extremely precise predictions, thus proving its effectiveness.
 The discovery of the Higgs boson represents the last piece in the puzzle of the Standard Model.
 However the Standard Model is not the full picture as it does not explain a number of phenomena: amongst them, the matter-antimatter unbalance of the universe and the existence and essence of Dark Matter.

 I am a member of the ATLAS collaboration, an experiment taking data at CERN, Geneva: I contribute to the running, the calibration, the analysis and the management of the experiment.
 In particular I am deputy leader of the QMUL ATLAS group and I am leader of the QMUL ATLAS Level-1 Calorimeter Trigger group.

-Since 2021, I'm Royal Society Leverhulme Trust Senior Research Fellow focusing on the measurement of the RK* ratio of B decays in K* mesons and lepton pairs (electons over muons).
+In 2021-2023, I have been Royal Society Leverhulme Trust Senior Research Fellow focusing on the measurement of the RK* ratio of B decays in K* mesons and lepton pairs (electons over muons) at ATLAS.

 On the phenomenological front, I am founder and active member of the phenomenological collaboration UTfit that extracts fundamental parameters of the Standard Model from results obtained from all the present and past experiments and from the most updated theoretical calculations.